nshimaza/thread-supervisor/README.md

-# Usage
+# Quick Start

-## Supervisor behavior
-TBD

-Implement your worker actor as a "process" which can be supervised.

-### High level steps to use
+## High level steps to use

-1. Create a `MessageQueue` for your actor
-1. Create an IO action handling the `MessageQueue`
+1. Create a `MonitoredAction` from your IO action
-1. Create a `ProcessSpec` from the IO action
+1. Create a `ProcessSpec` from your the `MonitoredAction`
 1. Let a supervisor run the `ProcessSpec` in a supervised thread

+Detail will be different whether you create static process or dynamic process.

-### Create a static process
+## Create a static process

 Static process is thread automatically forked when supervisor starts.
 Following procedure makes your IO action a static process.

-1. Create a `ProcessSpec` from your IO action
+1. Create a `MonitoredAction` from your IO action
+1. Create a `ProcessSpec` from the `MonitoredAction`
 1. Give the `ProcessSpec` to `newSupervisor`
 1. Run generated supervisor